lzim/mtl/red/part1/part1_facilitator/mtl_red_part_1_say.md

         ![image](https://user-images.githubusercontent.com/89947989/144062424-23b12423-8b8d-4972-82b0-3d5ebcbcb014.png)

 ### 4. **Click to view the "data" tabs, which show your team's individual patient information.**
-   - Providers can filter to find specific patients, or produce reports.
-Patients who have requested restricted access to their information have asterisks (******) in the "Patient Name" column.
-If you are a VA provider, you can still identify patients from the "Patient SSN" Column, or "Patient Name" Column.
-   - Patient information corresponds to the same categories as the team trends: diagnoses, encounters, health factor data (e.g., suicide plans, evidence-based practice templates), and measures from Mental Health Assistant.
+- In the data tabs, we can _zoom in_ on specific veterans.
+Patient information corresponds to the same categories as the team trends: diagnoses, encounters, health factor data (e.g., suicide plans, evidence-based practice templates), and measures from Mental Health Assistant.
-   - Providers can zoom in to filter to find specific patients, or produce reports by navigating to the right side of the screen and clicking on the "Funnel" icon to unhide the filter panel.
+- We can filter to find specific patients or produce reports by navigating to the right side of the screen and clicking on the "Funnel" icon to unhide the filter panel.

+**Tips & Tricks**
-       - **Note:** If you do not see something that you would expect or previously saw, check to see if a filter is applied.
-       - Click on the **funnel icon** in the top upper right.
+ - If you do not see something that you would expect or previously saw, check to see if a filter is applied by clicking on the **funnel icon** in the top upper right.
 Filters are active if it says "Filters and slicers affecting this visual".
    - dataDiag in the data UI has an additional column after "Diagnoses of Interest," called "Primary Diagnoses".
 "Diagnoses of Interest" retains all the current unordered diagnoses combinations, while "Primary Diagnoses" indicates what is the primary diagnosis.
 This means that if there is only one diagnosis in the "Diagnoses of Interest" column, it will still repeat what that diagnosis is in the "Primary Diagnoses" column.
+ - Patients who have requested restricted access to their information have asterisks (******) in the "Patient Name" column.
+If you are a VA provider, you can still identify patients from the "Patient SSN" Column, or "Patient Name" Column.

    [<img src = "https://github.com/lzim/teampsd/blob/master/resources/icons/timestamp.png" height = "40" width = "40" style ="display: inline-block"/>](#DontLink) ***00:40-00:50***